hanishkvc/prgs-covid-cowin_vaccine_check/README.rst

 is available at a given place, in reality it might have been already booked by someone.

 One requires to go to the cowin site to cross verify the latest status as well as to book the slot.
-This program mainly helps with getting availability status wrt a full state in one shot.
+This program mainly helps with getting availability status wrt a full state in one shot and or to query at periodic intervals.

 The cowin servers rate limit queries into their public apis' so that people dont abuse it nor overload it.
 So dont search/run the logic many times with in any 5 minute window, else the cowin